First The Bubble, Then The Burst

 The price of the cards continued to rise.
 Rare cards were sought after not by committed players seeking a powerful aide in their games, but instead by collectors willing to pay thousands of dollars for a single card.
 George Elias, a game designer at the Wizards of the Coast, was uneasy with the bubble: “if you had enough money, you could effectively buy all the aces.”

-While this appreciation was good for Wizards of the Coast—it drove sales—it was incongruent with the organization’s story.
+While this appreciation was good for Wizards of the Coast—it drove sales—it was incongruent with the organization’s strategic narrative.
 It had to find a way to deflate the bubble without popping it, and return the game to its rightful place: “a cheap, fun game that you play with your friends.”
 After assessing the lifecycle of previous collectible bubbles such as comic books and baseball cards, Wizards of the Coast saw two options: make as much money as possible in the two years before the market collapsed, or sacrifice short-term profit to create a more sustainable product.
 They chose the latter.

 Wizards of the Coast printed a slew of new card sets, pushing the price of each pack back down to the original price: $3.
 Collectors weren’t happy, but collectors aren’t the hero of Magic: The Gathering’s story.
 Players are.
 Magic: The Gathering cards were never meant to sit in plastic containers destined for attics and garages, like so many Beanie Babies continue to do.

-If 2020 is a good year to be a Magic: The Gathering player, it’s a sad year to be a Beanie Baby.
+If 2024 is a good year to be a Magic: The Gathering player, it’s a sad year to be a Beanie Baby.
 The owner of Las Vegas collector’s store cements their undesirability: “If you bring Beanies to me and try to sell them to me in bulk, I’ll give you about 20 cents.
 That’s me telling you I don’t want them.
 Give them away.”
 Had Ty Warner stayed focused on Ty Inc.’s true champion—children who craved a more loveable stuffed animal—and committed to the story he was telling them, perhaps the Beanie Baby bubble wouldn’t have collapsed.
 Instead, Warner was blinded by profit—not purpose.

 Gary Larson, a worn-down ex-Beanie collector, reflects with sadness: “sometimes, things that sound like a great idea just don’t pan out.”